duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - 0 $\rarr$ replace it
 - 1
   - page is given second chance
-  - move on to select the next FIFOpage
+  - move on to select the next FIFO page
   - clear reference bit
     - set it to 0
   - arrival time is set to current time